 Finding a way to talk about a sensitive bladder can feel awkward, so consider saying something like: ‘I have to use the toilet a lot more’, to encourage your doctor to ask you further questions.
-The kind of questions you could expect from your doctor include: ‘When do you experience urinary losses?’ and ‘How often do you go to the toilet?’
+The kind of thing you could expect your doctor to ask include: ‘When do you experience urinary losses?’ and ‘How often do you go to the toilet?’

-Be prepared to lie down for a physical examination where you doctor will ask you to cough so he or she can inspect the way your abdomen contracts and check the firmness of your pelvic floor.The diagnosis
+Be prepared to lie down for a physical examination where your doctor will ask you to cough so that they can inspect the way your abdomen contracts, and check the firmness of your pelvic floor.

-Once the examination is over, your doctor will let you know whether your condition is due to muscle weakness, and if you’re experiencing urge incontinence (when you have a strong need to urinate but can't reach the toilet in time), stress incontinence (when you experience bladder leaks when coughing, sneezing or laughing) or a mixed incontinence.
+Once the examination is over, your doctor will let you know whether you’re the bladder problems you’re experiencing are due to muscle weakness, and if you’re experiencing urge incontinence (when you have a strong need to urinate but can't reach the toilet in time), stress incontinence (when you experience bladder leaks when coughing, sneezing or laughing) or a mixed incontinence.